-All teachers must send a monthly Progress Report to students and parents as well as the principal.
+Our grades 5-8 math course teachers send a monthly Progress Report to students and parents as well as the principal.
 Our SpEd Coordinator or RSP Teacher, when warranted, is also notified every month if a student is in academic danger.
 We also have a process for referring students to a Student Study Team (SST) meeting.